osrs-gear-discord/gear-discord/complete/god wars bosses/armadyl.md

 ## During kills
 ### Shadow setup
+- Tumeken's shadow is superior kills per hour if you can keep your magic level boosted, but you take more damage.
 - Stand southeast, close to the door.
 Freeze the melee minion when it spawns, and if it unfreezes.
 - Try to brew as little as possible during kills as you have limited ability to re-boost your mage level quickly
  - The blood ancient sceptre allows you to overheal to 108 between kills.
  - If your saturated heart will be available before the next kill, you can use a brew dose to boost to 115 before repotting.
 - Dinh's bulwark and justiciar armour are for flicking between shadow hits to reduce damage, you must still click Kree'arra every tick to ensure he does not walk into melee range.
  - Defensive flicks are not necessary if you are still getting comfortable with the method.
- - Optionally, you can run under the boss between hits instead.
+ - Optionally you can run under the boss between hits instead, however this means the boss can melee you.
 - Use eldritch staff special attacks on either the melee or range minion after the boss is dead.
 ### Chinchompa setup
 - It's recommended to firstly chin off the ranged minion then the melee minion in order to get the fastest kills possible.
 If you mess up the process of holding Kree'arra in line with the ranged minion, it is also fine to then just chin the melee minion followed by the mage minion instead.